UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 ### Activate the player's game session

-When you get a connection (probably via WebSockets) you still need to ensure that a legitimate user has reached your server.

 The frontend should therefore send you the `player_token` it got above inside the very first message to your server.
 You then can verify it and get more player information like this: